mohammad-rowshan/mohammad-rowshan.github.io/_pages/about.md

 During his doctoral studies, he also spent six months at the Telecommunications Circuits Laboratory (TCL) at École Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
 He also has a Bachelor of Science degree in Industrial Engineering.

 ### Research Interests
- - classical and quantum error correction codes,
+ - Classical and quantum error correction codes,
  - Wireless communications and signal processing,
  - Hardware architecture design.